 My favourite part of the museum was this sign, what a job.

 There are loads of interactive games and screens to keep children entertained.
 I tested out a lot of the interactive things for the children (for research purposes I swear) and they were a lot of fun, I even learnt my name is morse code.
-The only restriction is that children under 5 are not allowed in the submarine which makes sense.
-You can tell that the museum has really been designed with children in mind.
+There is only one restriction which is that children under 5 are not allowed in the submarine which makes sense.
+The museum has definitely really been designed with children in mind.

 The entrance fee for adults is €18 with students and children being €13, under 5s are free.
 The opening times do vary depending on the time of the year but it is usually open around 9.30-6pm.